 A great place to start your Victoria holiday, sophisticated Adelaide has an artsy vibe and a packed festival calendar.
-Explore the city’s scintillating galleries, museums and restaurants from your base at the Majestic Rooftop Garden Hotel.
+Explore the city’s scintillating galleries, museums and restaurants from your base at the Mayfair Hotel.
 Stroll through Adelaide’s verdant parks and take in the floral aromas at its Botanic Gardens.
-Or, you may wish to just soak up the views of the Adelaide Hills from your hotel’s rooftop garden.
+Or, you may wish to just soak up the views of the Adelaide Hills from your hotel’s rooftop bar.

 Choose between wine, wildlife and waves on your first day trip from Adelaide.
 Tour the renowned wineries of the Barossa Valley, cruising between vine-striped hills.
 Out west, you’ll meet the namesake marsupials of Kangaroo Island, along with platypus, koala, echidna, penguin and seal.
 And from Glenelg, Adelaide’s historic seaside suburb, you can swim with wild dolphin.

 Set off for the Murray River, the Adelaide Hills and the vast saltwater lagoon of Coorong National Park.
 Roam the walking trails or paddle a kayak along waterways, watching for the massive pink bill of the Australian pelican.
 Discover ancient Aboriginal middens, piles of cockleshells left by the region's indigenous Ngarrindjeri people.
-You’ll end the day in Robe, a quaint seaside town blessed with historic limestone cottages.
+You’ll end the day in Mount Gambier, the most important settlement in the Limestone Coast region.

 The surreal sapphire hue of the volcanic Blue Lake at Mount Gambier is truly dazzling.
 Hike around its azure depths before delving into one its fabulous limestone show caves.
 In the early 19th-century fishing village of Port Fairy you can stroll among working wharves, preserved colonial buildings and maritime museums.